martibosch/cookiecutter-doge/docs/index.md

 # Welcome to cookiecutter-doge documentation

 Powered by [cookiecutter](https://github.com/cookiecutter/cookiecutter), cookiecutter-doge provides a template to generate Doge projects.
-Doge (Digital Ocean, Github, tErraform) is a GitOps workflow to continuously deploy multi-environment docker-compose applications to Digital Ocean using Github and Terraform.
+Doge (DOcker, Github, tErraform) is a GitOps workflow to continuously deploy multi-environment docker-compose applications using Github and Terraform.
+At present, the workflow only works on DigitalOcean, but it is easy to adapt it to other cloud providers.

 ## Project generation options